1holz/Mooshroom-Lib/README.md

-This is a libary for my minecraft mods.
+This is a library for my minecraft mods.

 It currently does this:
 -easier block (+ block entity, recipe, gui, etc.) and item registering